 Basic Bodice Patterns

 A basic bodice has four sections: the front, the back, and two symmetrical side panels.
 It also has an opening at the front, back, or both, so it can be taken on and off and adjusted for comfort.
 Bodices designed to hold in the stomach may split the front panel into further sections with a vertical seam underneath the centre of each breast.

 When you sew the panels of your bodice together, you should make hollow seams.
 These are where the bones will go.
-If you need to use cloth-bound bones to protect delicate fabric, stitch the cloth at intervals along the inside of the seam – this will stop the bone sliding around and straining the fabric.
-Double-stitch all your seams using strong thread and be especially careful when finishing the ends.
-It’s a good idea to use blanket-stitching over the ends to stop bones pushing through.
+If you need to use cloth-bound bones to protect delicate fabric, stitch the cloth at intervals along the inside of the seam – this will stop the bone from sliding around and straining the fabric.
+Double-stitch all your seams using strong thread, and be especially careful when finishing the ends.
+It’s a good idea to use blanket-stitching over the ends to stop bones from pushing through.

 There are several ways to close a bodice.
 If you’re not concerned about shaping the body and you’re using slightly stretchy fabric, a simple zip will do.
 If you want to use stiff fabric or steel bones for a more dramatic look, lacing is a better idea, so the bodice can be adjusted for comfort and changes in shape, e.g. just after eating.

 You can get eyelet guns for lacing from most sewing supply shops.
 If you intend to use eyelets, insert an extra ribbon of strong fabric along the inside of the hem at each side of the opening.
-This will help to secure the eyelets and keep them from pulling loose.
+This will help secure the eyelets and keep them from pulling loose.
 Some bodices use both lacing for adjustment and zips for convenience, so they can be taken on and off quickly.